 - Diversifying across asset classes

 Currency fluctuations add complexity when trading internationally.
 Platforms offering currency-hedged accounts help stabilise positions against exchange rate swings.
-Remember: leverage transforms markets into double-edged swords – wield it with precision, not abandon.

 Incorporating Gold into a Diversified Investment Portfolio